Tiny House Foundations Explained: Trailer vs Permanent Foundation

 Tiny house on trailer compared with tiny house on permanent foundation side by side

 In conventional construction, a foundation is assumed to be permanent.
-In tiny house construction, the word “foundation” splits into two very different systems:
+In tiny house construction, the word covers two fundamentally different systems that create entirely different building environments:

-• A permanent foundation, such as piers, slab, or frost-protected footings
+• A permanent foundation — piers, slab, or frost-protected footings — that transfers loads directly into the ground

 Steel tiny house trailer frame showing cross members and axle layout